 Published by steveandjeannie

-We are a “retired” couple with 9 acres in south Georgia.
-Leaving RN-Dialysis and non-profit tutoring, we farm chemical-free as we grow crops and raise sheep, goats, and rabbits to eat.
-Retirement is the busiest lifestyle when raising food to share!
+We are a “retired” couple with 7 acres in south Georgia.
+Leaving RN-Dialysis and non-profit tutoring, we farm chemical-free growing a few vegetables, fruit, and herbs, and raising sheep, chickens, and rabbits to eat.
+Our favorite activities are donating our time to music groups and making sauerkraut to share!
 View all posts by steveandjeannie